oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/03-microservice/datamesh3microservice.md

   ![image-20211021161640661](images/image-20211021161640661.png)

-- While we are copying files, let's also copy the microservice source code that was in the zip file you downladed earlier over to the cloudshelll environment: drag & drop the file **msapi.js** onto the console.
+- While we are copying files, let's also copy the microservices source code files that are in the zip file you downladed earlier over to the cloudshelll environment: drag & drop the files **msapi.js** and **consumer.rb** onto the console.

 - Set restrictive permissions on the key file as required by ssh (replace the name with the name of **your** file)